apache/carbondata/docs/streaming-guide.md

 In above example, two table is created: source and sink.
 The `source` table's format is `csv` and `sink` table format is `carbon`.
 Then a streaming job is created to stream data from source table to sink table.

-These two tables are normal carbon table, they can be queried independently.
+These two tables are normal carbon tables, they can be queried independently.